 Fuels are naturally practically anhydric, but they are known to dissolve small quantities of water when being transported.
 The dilution is dependent on the structure of the hydrocarbons, the alcohol contents as well as the temperature.
 When cooling down a portion of the diluted water is lost.
 Water and fuel are separated.
 As long as the water is dissolved, it does not have a corrosive effect.
 The presence of free water can lead to corrosion.

 In order to fulfill the specified requirements, additives are added to the fuel.
 It is recommended to use brand fuels treated with additives by the fuel manufacturers.

 In some countries the fuels may be inadequately treated with additives.

-This may result in deposits in the injection system and the combustion chamber of the engines.
+This may result in deposits in the fuel injection system and the combustion chamber of the engines.
 In this case, the cleaning additive recommended by Mercedes-Benz should be added to the fuel in consultation with a Mercedes-Benz service outlet.
-Please ensure that you observe the instructions and mixing ratios specified on the container
+Please ensure that you observe the instructions and mixing ratios specified on the container.

 Oxygenic components are added to gasoline fuels for different reasons.
 Generally, alcohols and ether are concerned here.
 As oxygenic components alter the properties of a fuel, their portions are regulated in the fuel standards of the individual countries

 Applicability of E10 fuel for Mercedes-Benz, Maybach, AMG and smart cars: